openvinotoolkit/open_model_zoo/models/public/mobilenet-v1-1.0-224-tf/mobilenet-v1-1.0-224-tf.md

 ### Converted Model

 Probabilities for all dataset classes (0 class is background).
 Probabilities are represented in logits format.
-Name: `MobilenetV1/Predictions/Softmax`, shape: [1,1001], format: [BxC],
+Name: `MobilenetV1/Predictions/Softmax`, shape: `1, 1001`, format: `B, C`, where:
-    where:

-    - B - batch size
+- `B` - batch size
-    - C - vector of probabilities.
+- `C` - vector of probabilities.

 ## Download a Model and Convert it into Inference Engine Format